BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/bot-commands.md

 `/circular list [category]`: Get the whole circular list (all the circulars) of one of the three Circular categories.

 `/circular search [circular name]`: Look for a specific circular whose title keywords you remember.
-Example: Searching `mobile` finds and gives you the `Mobile Phone Usage Policy` circular, and it's details.
+Example: Searching `mobile` gets you the `Mobile Phone Usage Policy` circular and it's details.

 `/circular remindme`: Notify you in DMs when a new circular is released.